njcuk9999/jwst-mtl/SOSS/meetings/ComputeCanada.md

 Then hit the Submit button.

+You will need to confirm your user name for that account.

 Next you will need (may have to be after they send you a confirmation email, I don't remember) to tell who your godfather is for the account.
 It is David Lafreniere: uns-623

 CC will wait for David to confirm you as a valid user.
 Ping him if there is no email from CC for a long time.
 Then, CC will send an email stating that you are a registered user.